 Also, vitamin D deficiency may play a role in reduced immune function and an increased risk of cancer (22).

-- Cod liver oil: A single tablespoon contains 227% of the RDI.
+- Cod liver oil.
+A single tablespoon (15 ml) packs 227% of the DV.

 Vitamin B12, also known as cobalamin, is a water-soluble vitamin.

-Some people are lacking in this protein, and may therefore need B12 injections or higher doses of supplements.
+B12 absorption is more complex than that of other vitamins because it’s aided by a protein known as intrinsic factor.
+Some people are lacking in this protein and may thus need B12 injections or higher doses of supplements.

-- Organ meat: One 2-ounce slice (60 grams) of liver provides more than 1000% of the RDI.
+- Organ meat.
+One 2-ounce (60-gram) slice of liver packs more than 1,000% of the DV.

-- Meat: A small, 6-ounce beef steak (170 grams) provides 150% the RDI.
+- Meat.
+A small, 6-ounce (170-gram) beef steak offers 150% the DV.

-Calcium is essential for every cell.
-It mineralizes bone and teeth, especially during times of rapid growth.
+Calcium is essential for every cell in your body.
+It mineralizes bones and teeth, especially during times of rapid growth.
 It is also very important for bone maintenance.